Nick Senzel Preview, Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.76 team ERA ranks 24th across all MLB pitching staffs.
+- The Cardinals' 4.77 team ERA ranks 24th among all MLB pitching staffs.

-- Cardinals pitchers combine to give up 176 home runs (1.1 per game), the fifth-fewest in baseball.
+- Cardinals pitchers combine to surrender the sixth-fewest home runs in baseball (178 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.